What does IVF surrogacy procedure involve?

 How many embryos are transferred?

-Because multiple pregnancy imposes increased risk to both the mother and the babies, most clinics will restrict the number of embryos to be transferred, to two.
+Because multiple pregnancy imposes increased risk to both the mother and the babies, most clinics will restrict the number of embryos to be transferred, to one or two.